 Most states follow a modified comparative rule that bars a party from recovering any damages if their fault is above a certain threshold.
 In many states, the threshold is between 49% and 51%.
 In these states, if your level of assigned fault is greater than that percentage, you can not seek recovery for your injuries.

-This is not true in California.
-In our state, if you are partially at fault in the accident, you can still recover compensation for your damages from the other at-fault parties.
-This is true even if you were 99% at fault.
+This is not the case in California.
+In our state, if you are partially at fault in the accident, you may still recover compensation for your damages from the other at-fault parties.
+This applies even if you were 99% at fault.

 However, your compensation will be reduced by the percentage of fault assigned to you.
 So, if you were found to be 20% at fault in the accident, your compensation will be reduced by 20%.
-For example, if the compensation award is $100,00, you would receive $80,000 because your percentage of assignment of fault (20%) was deducted from the total award.
+For example, if the compensation award is $100,000, you would receive $80,000 because your percentage of assignment of fault (20%) would be deducted from the total award.

 California is a Fault State For Car Accidents

 Sometimes clients ask whether California is a no-fault or fault state for accidents.
-The answer is that California is a fault state.
+California is a fault state.

 Some states are considered “no-fault” states.
 In these states, drivers purchase their own Personal Injury Protection (PIP) from their insurance provider.
 New York and Florida are examples of no-fault states.

-After an accident in these states, a car accident victim would contact their PIP insurer to recover payment of reasonable medical expenses and some of their lost wages.
+After an accident in these states, an injured person would typically contact their PIP insurer to recover payment of reasonable medical expenses and a portion of lost wages.

-On the other hand, states like California hold the responsible parties liable for the damages caused by an accident.
-In these states, a car accident victim would file a claim against the at-fault party to recover damages.
-The at-fault party’s insurance company would then be responsible for paying the damages caused by its insured customer.
+By contrast, states like California hold the responsible party financially liable for the damages caused by an accident.
+In these states, an injured person may file a claim against the at-fault party to recover damages.
+The at-fault party’s insurance company may then be responsible for paying covered damages under the policy.

 California Insurance Requirements

 California law requires car owners to have a minimum level of insurance coverage for accidents.
-Currently, the California Insurance Code mandates a minimum coverage of 15/30/5.
-This means that each vehicle owner must provide insurance coverage of at least:
+Currently, the California Insurance Code mandates a minimum liability coverage commonly referred to as 15/30/5.
+This means that each vehicle owner must carry at least:

 - $30,000 for the injury or death of one person